lee2sman/everyday/README.md

 same as 159 but camera follows (zero) player, always placing at center
 161
 i love this one. my first generative animated illustrated dream.
+162
+modified version of 158 that changes from Black and White to Color periodically